webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 The objective of this instance is to be the only machine to connect to.
 Not only should it manage Nova and Salt stack commands, but also assist in other various tasks.

-Assuming multi-site hosting system is built, we will use Salt Stack’s ‘Syndic’ feature to pass along from the central master (to be yet determined).
+Assuming multi-site hosting system is built, we will use [http://docs.saltstack.com/ref/cli/salt-syndic.html Salt Stack’s ‘Syndic’ feature] to pass along from the central master (to be yet determined).

-'''Provisioning:'''
+:'''Provisioning:'''
-* 1 VM
+:* 1 VM
-* This node do not need direct access to big amount of CPU/RAM/HD as it is used solely to receiving/sending data from other members of the local network.
+:* This node do not need direct access to big amount of CPU/RAM/HD as it is used solely to receiving/sending data from other members of the local network.
+:

-'''To be analyzed:'''
+:'''To be analyzed:'''
-# Logging aggregation system for both reporting and analysis
+:# Logging aggregation system for both reporting and analysis :# DHCP server
-# DHCP server
-# DNS server
+:# DNS server
-# Logging aggregator client
+:# Logging aggregator client
-# Elastic search client
+:# Elastic search client
-# Database benchmarking tools
+:# Database benchmarking tools
-# HTTP server benchmarking tools
+:# HTTP server benchmarking tools
-# Mailing testing utilities
+:# Mailing testing utilities
-# Mailing relay exit
+:# Mailing relay exit

-'''Requirements:'''
+:
+:'''Requirements:'''
-# Block storage, or mount-point (NFS?) for state manifests and user data
-# Use secondary partition for manifest storage mount as XFS for quick snapshots
-# Nice to have: KVM-like access
+:# Block storage, or mount-point (NFS?) for state manifests and user data :# Use secondary partition for manifest storage mount as XFS for quick snapshots :# Nice to have: KVM-like access